-The programme of study shall be pursued in the University, except for any period, which may, with the approval of the Board of Studies, be spent elsewhere. (ii) Part-time candidature
+The programme of study shall be pursued in the University, except for any period, which may, with the approval of the Board of Studies, be spent elsewhere.

-The attendance requirements shall be as prescribed by the Board of Studies. (iii) Industrial/Externally-based candidature
+The attendance requirements shall be as prescribed by the Board of Studies.

+(iii) Industrial/Externally-based candidature